ItzShubhamDev/truck-macropad/README.md

-# M12R
+# Truck Macropad

-A 12 keys Macropad, featuring a XIAO RP2040, 0.91inch OLED display and uses KMK firmware.
+A Truck disguised as a 12 keys Macropad, featuring a XIAO RP2040, 0.91inch OLED display and uses KMK firmware.

 ![](./images/6.png)